JuliaStats/MixedModels.jl/gpu-feasibility.md

    already builds B1/B2/B3 from a fitted model, so a standalone function can evaluate the objective via the Schur-complement recipe (steps 1–5 above) and be checked against `objective!` at several θ.
 Timing that prototype — CPU vs a GPU tail — measures Variant B's real ceiling without rewriting `updateL!`.
+Extend it with the 3-block gradient (Gram products of `B1⁻¹`/`B3⁻¹`/`−B3⁻¹·B2·B1⁻¹`), validated against the analytic gradient on `pa/gradient-fable`, to measure the objective+gradient unit that LBFGS would actually drive.

 3. **Estimate end-to-end** by multiplying per-iteration kernel time by typical NLopt iteration counts (`m.optsum`) for the target models; compare to current CPU fit